 Viewing a house or flat can be exciting but it's easy to forget to check all the essential details.
 Make sure you ask the key questions with our property viewing checklist and expert tips.

 It's essential that you make the most of a property viewing to ensure that you're as informed as you possibly can be when it comes to making an offer.
-The 2015 Which? property survey found that the longer people spent viewing a house, the more likely they were to pay below the asking price for it.

 Download our free viewing checklist for a printable, easy-to-use list of questions that you should ask yourself, the owner or the estate agent when you view a house or flat.

 Top 10 tips for viewing a property

 We've identified the most important things to check out when viewing a home:

 It's not always easy, but on an initial viewing try to see the house simply as a building that needs inspecting.
 Don't get too attached early on or your heart might rule your head and cause you to overlook any problems.

 At the same time, if you do spot faults, you shouldn’t necessarily be put off buying – you could use what you've discovered to negotiate on the price, depending on how big the issue is and how much it will cost.
 You can find out more about making an offer on a property to see how to place a sensible bid that takes into account any problems.

 Even in a fast-moving market, it’s best to go and see the property more than once if possible.
 The more times you view a house, the more likely you are to spot potential problems.
 Our research has found that 26% of people viewed their current home once before buying it, 43% twice, 21% three times and 11% four or more times.